-Financial Aid in the form of federal loans requires that a student be accepted and enrolled in one of United’s master’s degrees or Pre-Doctoral certificate programs.
+Financial Aid in the form of federal loans requires that a student be accepted and enrolled in one of United’s Master or Doctoral degree programs.
 Enrollment must be at least half-time (six semester hours in the Fall and Spring).
+The student must:

 - Be a U.S. citizen or permanent resident